ANALYTICS SOLUTIONS2026-01-12

-With footfalls dropping, and the retail space getting even more heated up with the entry of new players, today’s retailers need to quickly adopt the omnichannel approach to be able to compete.
+With footfalls declining and the retail space getting even more heated with the entry of new players, today’s retailers need to quickly adopt the omnichannel approach to compete.

-One recent example of the omnichannel approach is the use of a mobile app by a store to give the same shopping experience to a customer as he would while browsing the store’s website.
+One recent example of the omnichannel approach is a store using a mobile app to provide the same shopping experience a customer would have while browsing the store’s website.
 There’s no disruption in the customer’s shopping experience.

-For businesses, what has come as a boon is SaaS eCommerce solutions that make it possible to sell everywhere, across devices at almost zero additional cost.
+For businesses, what has come as a boon is SaaS eCommerce solutions that enable selling everywhere, across devices, at almost zero additional cost.

 But many marketers seemed to have missed the coming of this new breed of shoppers called the omnichannel customer.